SCENE 01 / NIGHT VISION FILMING

 Is IR illumination invisible to animals?

 Near-infrared (850nm) is invisible to humans and most Southeast Asian wildlife, while 940nm far-infrared is completely undetectable.
-Both are ideal for filming elephants, leopards, and hornbills in Thai protected forests without disturbing them.
+Both are ideal for filming elephants, leopards, and hornbills in Thai covered forests without disturbing them.

 What resolution is possible at night?